libesmtp/libESMTP/docs/errata.md

 The intention was not to provide byte-identical record of released tarballs, rather, it was to be able to review how source code changed should the need arise.
 For example, there was a regression in X.509 certificate validation at one point.
-Consequently only the latest release, v1.0.6, was properly validated as buildable.
+Consequently only the last widely distributed release, v1.0.6, was properly validated as buildable.

 The majority of differences are minor, most are due to the decision to exclude generated files from the repository (autotools pollutes the source with a large